anufrievroman/vim-angry-reviewer/readme.md

 ## Usage

-To check the currently opened text run:
+Check the currently opened text:

     :AngryReviewer

-Default keyboard shortcut is:
+Default keyboard shortcut:

     <leader>ar

-You can remap the shortcut (for example <space>r) as:
+You can remap the shortcut (for example to <space>r) as:

     nnoremap <space>r :AngryReviewer<cr>